rossbar/AY250-HW/8/README.txt

+NOTE: THE SUBMISSION IN THE DROPBOX IS ONLY THERE TO SHOW IT WAS TURNED IN BEFORE 10 PM ON SUNDAY.
+PLEASE FOLLOW THE INSTRUCTIONS IN THE EMAIL FOR GETTING THE CODE FROM GIT.

 Files included:

 - ElectionPrediction.py: Main.
 To be run from the command line
 - gitlog.txt - "Answer" to HW question 2
 - race_prediction_data - Folder containing newest race prediction data.
 The